danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-22-find-the-shortest-path-between-two-tiles-in-a-grid-in-xna.md

 ---
-title: Find the shortest path between two tiles in a grid in XNA
+title: Find the shortest path in a grid in XNA
 date:  2010-02-22 12:00:00 +0100
-tags:  games c# .net
+tags:  .net c# gaming
 image: /assets/blog/2010/02-22-1.png
 ---

-I am currently playing around with developing an adventure board game in XNA, in which players can play various missions that take place on a tile-based board.
-I am a full-blown XNA newbie who takes this approach to learn the platform, but it is a lot of fun.
+I'm currently playing around with a board game engine in XNA, where players can play missions that take place on a tile-based board.
+I'm now working on using the A* algorithm to find paths between tiles.

 ## About the game